TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/DevelopersGuide/ImplementingAService/Index.rst

 The best way to get started when implementing a service is to use the Extension Kickstarter.
 It will help you create the skeleton of your service.
-In the Kickstarter you start by setting the general information and declaring that your extension is of type “Service”:
+In the Kickstarter you start by setting the general information and declaring that your extension is of type "Service":

-|img-3| Then move to the “Services” section if the left-hand menu and
+|img-3| Then move to the "Services" section if the left-hand menu and
 define a first service.
 Your screen might look something like this:

 |img-4|